Have you got a complaint against New South Law Limited?

 A preliminary point

 The relationship with your lawyer is built on trust and openness.
 You should be able to talk to your lawyer frankly about all sorts of things so that some complaints (and these are likely to be minor issues) might lend themselves to be resolved between by a simple phone call with your lawyer.
-However, if you are not comfortable speaking to your lawyer about the problem then speak to either their supervisor or Hayley Betteridge
+However, if you are not comfortable speaking to your lawyer about the problem then speak to either their supervisor or James Kingston.

 How do I complain?